EllDy96/CarlGang/README.md

 UDP connection).
 The OSC message has only one path \/params" in which are contained all the parameters as oats.

 #### Hand Interaction
-Modules and libraries used: Node.js, Socket.io, Express, p5.js, ml5.js, osc.js.
+Modules and libraries used: *Node.js, Socket.io, Express, p5.js, ml5.js, osc.js*.
 The synthesizer can be controlled through hand gestures captured from a webcam.
 For the hand pose recognition, we used a pre-trained ML modelfrom ml5.js (a javascript framework for creative coding built on top of TensorFlow.js), which takes frame by frame the video stream and return the coordinates of 21 points of the hand (this process is GPU intensive, even though the model is lightweight, a system with a dedicated graphic card is advised for best results).
 The hand is tracked by 21 points and from these points we compute 3 parameters: the centroid, the distance between the tip of the middle finger and the base of the palm and the orientation of the hand.

 #### Animations
 The user interface, as we just said, is a web application in which we imported the libraries ml5.js and p5.js.
 We set p5.js in Instance Mode in order to manage 4 different sketches which compose the main window.
 The bigger p5 sketch at the top left is the one visualizing the webcam, the 21 points of the hand and the control parameters.
 The other three are a representation of the control parameters using **psychedelic animations**.
 At the bottom left we have a visualization for the hand orientation, at the top right for the x and y position of the centroid, and finally at the bottom right, for the distance between the middle finger and the palm base.
-Going into more depth on the animations implementation, we used as a reference the examples on the https://p5js.org website and a number of Youtube tutorials, in order to properly manage all the instructions in the code.
+Going into more depth on the animations implementation, we took ispiration from  the [p5.js example](https://p5js.org), in order to properly manage all the instructions in the code.

 The **Squared Rose** animation is a easily interpretable as visually impactful effect that describes the variation of the LPF cut off frequency.
-The main characteristics of the code itself can be riassumed in the following choices:

-* mapping the behaviour of the changing colors with sin() and cos() functions, creating pleasant and smoothing transitions
-* introduce a constant rotation of the figure using the rotate function, and considering as argument frameCount, which contains the number of frames that have been displayed since the program started.
-You can reduce the rotation speed dividing frameCount by a proper value.

 About the **Sun Sphere** animation instead, the astonishing effect given by the cohesion between the central sphere (created with a for cycle of multiple ellipses) and the colorful rays (created with a for cycle of multiple triangles) is essentially possible thanks to the double rotation implemented, through the functions rotateX and rotateY.
 The behaviour of the colors is similar to the previous animation, except for the increased velocity in the transitions.
 This "2 in 1 animation canvas" is used to describe the variations of feedback and modulation amplitude.